Ohio River Museum

 The exhibit features artifacts, photos, and writings by Captain Charles E. Ritts and his son Charles E. Ritts, Jr. Captain Ritts worked for Crucible Steel Company of America over 40 years, most of which in the capacity of Manager of transportation.
 He was intimately connected with all their boats but seemed especially fond of the W.P.
 Snyder Jr. Son, Charles Jr was unofficial photographer for Crucible Steel and his artwork is liberally used throughout the exhibit.

 The Ritts Collection was donated to Sons and Daughters of Pioneer River by Barbara and Beatrice Ritts in Memory of Captain C.E.
 Ritts, C.E.
 Ritts Jr. and C.E.
 Ritts III.

 The W.P.
 Snyder Jr. phase II restoration is going as planned.
-The vesseel is scheduled to leave in October 2013!
+The vessel left in October 2013!
 With her new hull completed in 2010, she will now be getting a face lift.
 The W.P.
 Snyder Jr. will return to her Marietta docks in the Spring of 2014!